 First developed in the 12th century, the neighborhood, whose name means "swamp" in French and once was one, went from being a royal favorite under Henri IV and Louis XIII, to falling into ruin after the French Revolution of 1789.
 Since its revival in the 1960s, it has shone as a center of Parisian artistic and cultural life.
 It has also significantly gentrified, evolving from a mostly working-class and immigrant neighborhood to one of the most affluent and prestigious areas in the city.
-This, of course, is not to the liking of all, but whatever your stance, it's undoubtedly made it a stunning place to walk around, eat, drink, and lounge.
-The Marais is one of the only areas that preserves the narrow streets and architectural styles of Medieval and Renaissance-era Paris.
 Paris.
 Thinking Of Paris; Places Not to Miss.
 By Arnie Greenberg There are so many details that are often left out of discussions about Paris.

 Hidden flavours of Paris.
 Want to savour the French capital's best steaks, freshest baguettes, most welcoming bars and secret street markets?

 Discover the hidden gems of Paris' food scene with the help of the experts.
 The article, taken from an edition of Lonely Planet Traveller magazine, shows you how.
 My Paris.
 Not For Tourists Paris.
 Lieux parisiens.
 Restos-Bars : Connaître sa Rive Gauche de sa Rive Droite.
 Recevez l'idée mode, food ou design du jour.
 PARIS!
 Sorties à Paris.
 LES MEILLEURS BARS À VIN DE PARIS.
 Nous avons retenu dans cette sélection consacrée aux meilleurs bars à vin à Paris des établissements assez différents les uns des autres.